F5Networks/f5-telemetry-streaming/docs/custom-endpoints.rst

 Example declaration for using custom Endpoints with specific pollers
 --------------------------------------------------------------------
-The following example contains an example declaration for Telemetry Streaming, which includes the snippets in the examples above.
+The following example contains an example declaration for F5 BIG-IP Telemetry Streaming, which includes the snippets in the examples above.
 **Note:** The example below does not define a Telemetry Consumer, and a consumer of your choice must be added to the example declaration in order to receive the Telemetry Streaming data.

 .. literalinclude:: ../examples/declarations/system_custom_endpoints.json